Skip to main content

 caution

-1. Check current disk info with lsblk:
+1. Check the current disk information with the lsblk command.

-Klsblk 명령
+Klsblk command

 [root@centos ~]$ sudo fdisk -l